Following this guide, you only need to change a single line of code to train an object detection model to your own dataset.

 For your non-chess problem, you can create a free Roboflow account, upload images, preprocess, augment, and export them to any annotation format your model may require.
 To do so, follow our Quick Start.

 The model architecture we’ll use is called YOLOv3, or You Only Look Once, by Joseph Redmon.
 This specific model is a one-shot learner, meaning each image only passes through the network once to make a prediction, which allows the architecture to be very performant, viewing up to 60 frames per second in predicting against video feeds.
-Fundamentally, YOLO divides an image into subcomponents, and conducts convolutions on each of those subcomponents before pooling back to create a prediction.
+Fundamentally, YOLO is a convolutional neural network (CNN) that divides an image into subcomponents, and conducts convolutions on each of those subcomponents before pooling back to create a prediction.
 A recommended deeper dive on YOLO is available here.

 Now, even though we’re training our model on a custom dataset, it is still advantageous to use another already trained model’s weights as a starting point.
 Think of this like we want to climb a mountain as quickly as possible, and instead of starting completely from scratch in creating our own trail, we’ll start with assuming that someone else’s trail is a better faster than us randomly trying to guess twists and turns to follow.